Dr. Elisabeth Kauder

 Dr. Katja Maschuw

-The surgeon, Dr. Katja Maschuw, was born in Biedenkopf in 1976 and has been a member of the German Doctors since 2012.
+The surgeon Dr. Katja Maschuw has been a member of the German Doctors since 2012 and was elected to the Steering Committee in 2016.
 She performed her first medical mission in Chittagong in 2005, followed by three missions in Calcutta.
-She has been continually active in Serabu since 2011 and played a leading role in establishing our project there.
-She has been a member of the German Doctors’ Steering Committee since 2016.
+From 2011 to 2018, she was increasingly involved in Serabu and, as head of the surgical working group, played a leading role in establishing our project there.
+Since 2018 she has been working as a trainer in the surgical training program for Capa Care.

 After completing her medical studies in 2002 and gaining experience in Kiel, Marburg, and Ga-Rankuwa (the Sefako Makgatho Health Sciences University in the Republic of South Africa), she worked in the clinic in Offenbach and the Philipps University in Marburg.
-She was senior physician in Marburg from 2013 to 2017 and academic associate of the Clinic for Visceral, Thoracic, and Vascular Surgery.
-She took as position as senior physician in the Lippe Clinic in Detmold in November 2017 and ended her academic career to have more time to devote to working with the German Doctors.
+She has been working at the Klinikum Lippe Detmold since 2017.